HappyLoop/grafo/readme.md

 3. Give the programmer granular control.

 ## During Development ##
-- `pip install -e .` to install on your environment
+- `pip install grafo` to install on your environment
 - `pytest` to run tests, add `-s` flag for tests to run `print` statements